dotnet/designs/accepted/2022/FunctionPointers.md

 In CLI metadata, only fields, properties, local variables, method parameters and function pointer parameters allow custom modifiers.
 A type, method or function pointer itself cannot have custom modifiers; function pointers use the "return parameter" to contain its custom modifiers used for calling conventions.
 Thus, the new `GetSignature*Type()` methods could be called `GetFunctionPointerSignature*Type()` instead.
 However, the shorter version is used here just in case this no longer holds to just function pointers.

-See also see ECMA-335 `II.23.2 Blobs and signatures` for additional information.
+For additional information on encoding, see ECMA-335 `II.23.2 Blobs and signatures`.
 Note that in C# a function pointer is emitted as an ECMA "StandaloneMethodSig".
-There are several other types of custom modifiers besides the calling convention ones -- for example, in C#, a field is also a "signature" and can have a `volatile` modifier which is emitted as a custom modifier and would be returned via `FieldInfo.GetSignatureFieldType().GetRequiredCustomModifiers()` as the `System.Runtime.CompilerServices.IsVolatile` type, and in C++\CLI there is `System.Runtime.CompilerServices.IsConst` and others.
+There are several other types of custom modifiers besides the calling convention ones.
+For example, in C#, a field is also a "signature" and can have a `volatile` modifier which is emitted as a custom modifier and will be returned via `FieldInfo.GetSignatureFieldType().GetRequiredCustomModifiers()` as the `System.Runtime.CompilerServices.IsVolatile` type.
+In C++\CLI there are additional modifiers including `System.Runtime.CompilerServices.IsConst`.

 ## Supporting both runtime- and and static-reflection
 Previous discussions included the suggestion that both calling conventions and signature types are only exposed from the [`MetadataLoadContext`](https://learn.microsoft.com/dotnet/api/system.reflection.metadataloadcontext) class since it is the preferred approach to read metadata (vs. runtime reflection) due to being agnostic to the runtime referenced by the various reflected types.
 However, this design proposes full fidelity between the runtime and `MetadataLoadContext` (other runtimes besides the CoreCLR, including Mono and AOT runtimes, will need to be updated of course).

 The reason to support calling conventions through `Type.GetFunctionPointerCallingConventions()` with the runtime are that the calling conventions may be useful in runtime-cases (not just introspection cases) and because there is a larger design factor with the CoreClr: the internal function pointer implementation uses the "CallKind" byte to hold the legacy calling conventions for things like determining if the VARARG convention is used.
 In addition, the CoreClr has a concept of "TypeKey" and "TypeHandle" and they are 1:1 today meaning that all `Type` instances are fully self-describing and thus, we can't have additional state hanging off of `Type` that is not part of the "key", such as calling conventions -- thus also the reason for bifurcation of signature types and non-signature types.

+So we have two choices for exposing the calling conventions:
+1) Expose only for only signature types.
-This means that if we don't expose the calling conventions on `Type` for function pointers, some function pointer types will be castable and others not, and with no obvious way to inspect the `Type` to determine why.
-We could exposed just the "CallKind" byte on `Type`, but that is not desired since that will confuse and\or complicate the consumer's usage -- see "Normalization of calling conventions".
+    - Since the legacy "CallKind" will continue to be part of the internal function pointer state, but not exposed publically, a non-signature function pointer may not be equal to another function pointer and with no obvious way to determine why.
+The user would need to obtain a signature type in order to determine why.
+If we expose the "CallKind" to rectify this, then that will complicate the consumer's usage -- see "Normalization of calling conventions".
+    - This option has the best performance for normal runtime use.
+2) Expose for both normal types and signature types.

+This design assumes (1) - expose only for signature types even though there are some equality issues.

+Note that the `Type.IsUnmanagedFunctionPointer` property is planned to be available for non-signature pointer types.
+This is implementented by inspecting "CallKind".
+This is somewhat debtable - today this doesn't require looking at the custom modifiers to determine

-Since we must already do the work of exposing the calling conventions including the newer ones that are read via custom modifiers, it makes sense then to expose all custom modifieres (via the new `Type.GetRequiredCustomModifiers()` and `Type.GetOptionalCustomModifiers()`.
+For signature types, since we must already do the work of exposing the calling conventions including the newer ones that are read via custom modifiers, it makes sense then to expose all custom modifieres via the new `Type.GetRequiredCustomModifiers()` and `Type.GetOptionalCustomModifiers()`.

 ## Type identity

-### Using of void*
+### Using `void*`
-A function pointer addresscan be cast to any function pointer type when using `void*`:
+A function pointer address can be cast to any function pointer type when using `void*`:
 ```cs
 delegate*<string> fn_string = &StringMethod;
 int i = ((delegate*<int>)(void*)fn_string)(); // Unsafe code allows any cast once void* is used
 static string StringMethod() => "Forty-Two";
 ```
-And the IL just does a `ldftn` with no check:
+which, as expected, does a `ldftn` with no check:
 ```
 .locals init (method string *() V_0, int32 V_1)
 ldftn      string ConsoleApp104.Program::'<Main>g__StringMethod|0_0'()